easybuilders/easybuild-easyconfigs/easybuild/easyconfigs/m/MATLAB/README.md

 # License

-* Your Matlab license should have a "`File Installation Key`" in under "`Advanced Options`" in the "`Install and Activate`" tab of your "`License Center`".
+* Your Matlab license should have a "`File Installation Key`" under "`Advanced Options`" in the "`Install and Activate`" tab of your "`License Center`".
   This will only install the products associated with this license.
 * If you need to install all of the toolboxes to support multiple licenses Mathworks can enable a "`All Product File Installation Key`".
   This will install all of the client products but will not install server products like MDCS.